MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

 4. Under **Apply to**, set how you want the usage to be filtered.
 The usage being monitored can be filtered in two different ways:

-    -   Continuous reports – select whether to monitor **All continuous reports** (default), or choose **Specific continuous reports** to monitor.
+    - **Continuous reports** – Select whether to monitor **All continuous reports** (default), or choose **Specific continuous reports** to monitor.

         - When selecting **All continuous reports**, each usage increase is compared to the normal usage pattern as learned from all the data views.

-        -   When selecting **Specific continuous reports**, each usage increase is compared to the normal usage pattern as learned from the same data view as the increase was observed in.
+        - When selecting **Specific continuous reports**, each usage increase is compared to the normal usage pattern.
+The pattern is learned from the same data view as the increase was observed in.

-    -   **Users and IP addresses** – every cloud application usage is associated either with a user, an IP address, or both.
+    - **Users and IP addresses** –Every cloud application usage is associated either with a user, an IP address, or both.

-        -   Selecting **Users** ignores the association of application usage with IP addresses if there is any.
+        - Selecting **Users** ignores the association of application usage with IP addresses.

-        -   Selecting **IP addresses** ignores the association of application usage with users if there is any.
+        - Selecting **IP addresses** ignores the association of application usage with users.

         - Selecting **Users and IP addresses** (default) considers both associations, but may produce duplicate alerts when there is a tight correspondence between users and IP addresses.

-    -   Trigger alerts only for suspicious activities occurring after date – any increase in application usage before the selected date is ignored.
-However, activity from before the selected date is learned for the purpose of establishing the normal usage pattern.
+    - **Trigger alerts only for suspicious activities occurring after date** – Any increase in application usage before the selected date is ignored.
+However, activity from before the selected date is learned to establish the normal usage pattern.

 5. Under **Alerts**, you can set the alert sensitivity.
 There are a number of ways to control the number of alerts triggered by the policy:

     - The **Select anomaly detection sensitivity** slider – Trigger alerts for the top X anomalous activities per 1,000 users per week.
 The alerts are triggered for the activities with the highest risk.

     - **Daily alert limit** – restrict the number of alerts raised on a single day.
 You can select whether to **Send alert as email**, **Send alert as text message or both**.
 Messages sent by text message are limited to 10 per day, for the UTC time zone, meaning that the 10 message limit resets at midnight in the UTC time zone.

-    - You can also select the option to **Use your organization's default settings**, which fills in the **Daily alert limit**, email, and text message settings from your organization's default settings.
+    - You can also select the option to **Use your organization's default settings**.
+This option fills in the **Daily alert limit**, email, and text message settings from your organization's default settings.
 To set the default, fill out the **Alert configuration** settings and click **Save these alert settings as the default for your organization**.

 6. Click **Create**.

 7. Like with all policies, you can **Edit**, **Disable**, and **Enable** the policy by clicking the three dots at the end of the row in the **Policies** page.
-By default, when you create a policy it is enabled.
+By default, when you create a policy it's enabled.

-## See Also
+## Next steps
 [Daily activities to protect your cloud environment](daily-activities-to-protect-your-cloud-environment.md)

 [Premier customers can also choose Cloud App Security directly from the Premier Portal.](https://premier.microsoft.com/)